jsomers1/snakeid-image-classifier/README.md

 * Flask
 * HTML

-# <a name="usage"></a>Usage
+# <a name="method"></a>Methodology
-* Compile your own image library by web scraping (as in get_images) and through iNaturalist's CSV downloader.
+* Compiled image library by web scraping (get_images.py) and through iNaturalist's CSV downloader
-* Rename and restructure image library if necessary
+* Renamed and restructured image library for 2 image classes
-* Download Docker and download Macguyver Tensorflow image
+* Downloaded Docker and Macguyver Tensorflow Docker image
-* Run macguyver_model.sh
+* Run various commands from macgyver_model.sh to import, train, and test model on image library
+* Currently working to interface model with front-end web app built with Flask

 # <a name="eoutput"></a>Example Output
 | Test Image #1  | Test Image #2 |